Isabel Pass: 19th Century Onwards

 The pass came under the soil and water conservation of the Salcha-Big Delta Soil and Water Sub-District in 1950, known today as the Salcha-Delta Soil and Water Conservation District.
 The highway going through the pass remained gravel until it was paved in 1955 and provided year round travel.
 The Northern Warfare Training Center was established at Black Rapids in 1956, near the middle of the Isabel Pass.

+Looking northward in Isabel Pass near Lower Miller Creek.
+The Trans-Alaska Pipeline System is in the foreground.

 In the late 1970s, the Trans-Alaska Pipeline was built through the pass.
 The camp situated at Isabel Pass was also the largest, outside of the main camp at Valdez, during pipeline construction, with 1,652 beds.

 The 2002 Denali earthquake struck the region.
 Landslides occurred near the pass around the fault line, but most were within 30 km of the fault.
 Soil liquefaction was observed south of the fault line which caused damage to buildings.
 Around the fault crossing there was localized sand blows and minor fissures.

 In mid July of 2022, heavy rain in throughout the pass caused flash flooding and mudslides, leading the closure of the Richardson Highway.
 Five inches of rain fell at Black Rapids Roadhouse on July 10, which washed out one bridge and damaging several others.
 Internet and cell phone interruptions were also reported due to a damaged fiber optic cable.
 On July 21, Governor Mike Dunleavy declared a state disaster, with costs associated with repairing the damages to be over $10 million.